Globik/koa-render/README.md

 ```
 ## Options
 1. root - it's a root directory where are our templating javascript files. `views` or any other.
-2. development - true or false. hotreloadjs.js will work if true.
+2. development - true or false. hotreloader.js would work if true.
 Default false.
-Under the hood koa-render uses `reloadjs.js` for hot-reloading with no need server to restart.
+Under the hood koa-render uses `hotreloader.js` for hot-reloading with no need server to restart.
 Reloadjs.js listen to the directory of root folder.
 Nested directories koa-rend does not support.
-Support onlye .js extension files.
+Support only `.js` extension files.

 ## Naming convention